AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 I looked over at Anthony Giovanni, fucking son of Il Cane and one of Nox's fuck buddies.
 "Who?"

 The vampire sighed.
 "Doesn't matter.
-You just proved me r
+You just proved me right though.
+I'm kinda glad you're here now."
+He said as he got up from the stool and dropped a hundred on the bar, he hadn't even ordered.
+"Stay away from him.
+I'm going to have to pick up all the fucking pieces again, if there is anything left when I get back."

+"Who the fuck are you talking about?"
+I asked.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTE3OTg3NzYsLTEyOTU5NTc1MjYsLT
-Q1NzU0MjcyNF19
+eyJoaXN0b3J5IjpbLTQ5NjU1MTI5MywtMTI5NTk1NzUyNiwtND
+U3NTQyNzI0XX0=
 -->